kalpanakorni/Text_Summarizer/README.md

 company name: codetech it solutions name: kalpana korni intern id: CT04DM636 domain: Artificial Intelligence duration: 4 weeks mentor : neela santosh

+  i didn't know how toadd the files because this is my first intership task so please go through the compare and pull requests to see the codes and outputs

 Automatic extraction based on weighting This approach treats sentences as ordered sequences and words as ordered sequences within sentences.
 It follows four fundamental steps: o Weighting of words o Weighting of sentences o Choosing all sentences above a certain weight threshold o Ordering the selected sentences as they appear in the original article